The New Order (album): Background and recording

+The recording sessions of The New Order took place in January and February 1988 at Pyramid Sound Studios in Ithaca, New York, the same studio where The Legacy was recorded.
 One of Testament's earliest songs dating back to their period as Legacy, "Reign of Terror", was reportedly recorded during the sessions of The New Order, but was left off the album.
 This re-recorded version of "Reign of Terror" can be found as a b-side to the "Trial by Fire" single as well as the band's 1993 EP Return to the Apocalyptic City.
 The song would be re-recorded again in 2001 for the album First Strike Still Deadly.

-It was announced in June 2024 that the album and The Legacy were being remastered and would be released on July 12.

 Reception and legacy

 Reviews for The New Order have generally been favorable.
 AllMusic's Alex Henderson awards the album four-and-a-half stars out of five, and claims that Testament "delivered its best offering ever" and describes it as "every bit as brutally forceful as The Legacy."
 He also called the album the "ideal choice."
 Adam McCann of Metal Digest wrote: "Even though there had less than a year between The Legacy and The New Order, Testament already showed significant progress as songwriters as they crafted excellent thrash metal that got the listeners to get up off their arse and get into the pit.
 This was the sound of Chuck Billy, Alex Skolnick and co. firing on all cylinders as they battered their way out of the Bay Area and into the thrash metal mainstream."

-The New Order entered the Billboard 200 album charts about three months after its release.
-The album peaked at number 136 and remained on the chart for thirteen weeks, making it Testament's longest run so far.
-"Trial by Fire" and "The Preacher" were released as singles, but neither of them charted.

-By 1990, The New Order had sold over 250,000 copies in the U.S.